Orion Health: History

 After being a privately owned company for over twenty years, the firm became a public organization on 26 November 2014 when it listed on the NZX.

-In 2016, it partnered with the University of Auckland and the Waitemata District Health Board to develop one of New Zealand's largest data science research initiatives called Precision Driven Health The following year, the partnership received received the Research and Business Partnership Award at the KiwiNet Research Commercialisation Awards.
+In 2016, it partnered with the University of Auckland and the Waitemata District Health Board to develop one of New Zealand's largest data science research initiatives called Precision Driven Health The following year, the partnership received the Research and Business Partnership Award at the KiwiNet Research Commercialisation Awards.

 In April 2017, as Orion had not posted a profit for three years and market analysts suggested it was in serious trouble, the company said it was looking for a capital injection from new investors.
 In February 2018, Orion Health launched a cloud-based Rhapsody integration on Amazon Web Services (AWS).

 In March 2019 shares were compulsorily acquired by McCrae for $1.224 per share, a large drop from their $5.70 IPO share price causing widespread losses to early investors.
 Orion was then de-listed from the Australian Stock Exchange and the New Zealand Stock Exchange, becoming again a privately held company.

 In the same year, the firm delivered the first Health Information Exchange (HIE) in the Middle East.
 The system allows health providers to view and store data for more than 50 million people.
 This is expected to be the "world's largest" HIE containing data from approximately 5,000 private and government healthcare providers.

 In April 2025, Healwell AI completes the purchase of the company.